sksundaram-learning/tanuki/README.md

 use Mix.Config

 config :tanuki_backend,
-  assets_dir: '/Users/samiam/Downloads/tanuki'
+  assets_dir: '/home/samiam/temp/tanuki'

 $ cat apps/tanuki_incoming/config/dev.exs
 use Mix.Config

 config :tanuki_incoming,
-  incoming_dir: '/Users/samiam/Downloads/incoming'
+  incoming_dir: '/home/samiam/temp/incoming'
 ```

 ### Commands

-Once the configuration is in place, you can run build everything and run the tests like so:
+Once the configuration is in place, you can build everything and run the tests like so:

 ```
 $ mix deps.get